 The other day I found myself walking along the Williamsburg edge, right where Brooklyn meets the East River and the East River meets Manhattan.
-It felt like the beach, at least somehow, and I climbed over as many rocks as I could, getting as close as possible without falling over.
+I climbed over as many rocks as I could, getting as close as possible to the water without falling over.

 I was the only one there alone.

 Surrounded by dozens of other people, I stood to face the city, watching it stand still and do nothing but endorse its own vastness.
-I kept my headphones in the entire time.
+I kept my headphones on the entire time.
 Everyone looked so cute, I thought to myself.
-They all took turns taking photos in front of the cityscape, like proof.
+They all took turns taking photos in front of the cityscape as if they needed proof.

 All I heard was the music.

 Suddenly I could not remember what it felt like to have a certainty in other people, what it felt like to find security in something close enough to touch.
-Suddenly everyone around me was static, and all that was palpable was the way the buildings made me feel small and the way the ground felt beneath my sneakers.
+Everyone around me became static, and the only palpable things were the way the buildings made me feel small, and the way the ground felt beneath my sneakers.

 I did.
-At least, I believe this to be true.
+At least, I believed this to be true.

 Sitting in my windowless basement I call home these thoughts stayed with me.
 The smallness, the whispered false hope of excitement, the juicy contradiction of methodical entropy.
 There must be something that I am missing, to hold the belief that loneliness is an art form that the city does not recognize.

-I thought about this while I sat at the bar near my apartment, and the next morning at a table in the back of a coffee shop, pretending to be productive simply by holding a pen over a piece of paper.
-I thought about this laying in bed in the middle of the night, concerned about my insomnia but not concerned enough to make any simple lifestyle changes.
-I thought about this with my phone in my hand, skipping through my playlist until I found the song I liked.
+I thought about this while I sat at the bar near my apartment, where people looked at me but didn’t engage, and the next morning at a table in the back of a coffee shop, where people looked at me but didn’t engage.
+I was pretending to be productive simply by holding a pen over a piece of paper, waving it around slightly.
+I wanted to look busy, like I didn’t hope someone would talk to me.
+I thought about this while lying in bed in the middle of the night, concerned about my insomnia but not concerned enough to make any simple lifestyle changes.
+I thought about this walking on the sidewalk with my phone in my hand, skipping through my playlist until I found the song I liked.

 Attempting to be less punctilious and more open to the idea of remaining present and patient may prove to be a resolution to the problem I created for myself.
 I must have, at some point and by complete accident, become the cynosure of my own misery, assuming that the ache in my chest was brand new, that it was my heart telling my mind that I was in the wrong, that the people huddled together at the fringe of Williamsburg were aware of an elite secret I would never become privy to.